pyhys/minimalmodbus/doc/usage.rst

 Known issues
 -----------------------------------------------------------------------------
-Sending negative values to the slave is not yet implemented.
-If this is an issue for you, please provide the manual for your instrument.

 Changing `close_port_after_each_call` after instantiation of :class:`.Instrument` might be problematic.
 Set the value ``minimalmodbus.CLOSE_PORT_AFTER_EACH_CALL=True`` immediately after ``import minimalmodbus`` instead.